-The Center on Aging will devote up to \$100,000 to its pilot grant program in fiscal year 2014-2015 (funding to begin January 1, 2015).
+The Center on Aging will devote up to \$100,000 to its pilot grant program this fiscal year.
 We expect to fund up to five one-year proposals with a budget limit of \$20,000.

 Applications will be reviewed and funded in two broad tracks derived from the Gerontological Society of America's sections (www.geron.org).
 If the interdisciplinary features of the proposal bridge between these two tracks, the applicant should select one category as the primary for review purposes.